jlcapps/verso/README.md

 ## Quick Start

-The wrapper should make a great starting pointing for getting course, curriculum, and occupation data out of Verso.
+The wrapper should make a great starting point for getting course, curriculum, and occupation data out of Verso.
 The classes available in lib/verso correspond to the resources described in the [API documentation](http://api.cteresource.org/docs).
 The usual points of entry